 Ogden boasts a rich climbing history that has seen ascents by climbers such as Yvon Chouinard and Royal Robbins.
 We are also home to world-renowned alpinists Jeff Lowe and George Lowe.
 From indoor bouldering to sport climbing to 1,000ft tall adventure routes, Ogden offers something for all climbers from beginner to expert.

 There are a number of venues in Ogden to climb indoors or learn the ropes. iRock is conveniently located downtown at the Junction in the Salomon Center and is a good venue for first-time climbers.
 The Front Climbing Club located at 20th and Lincoln is a fully modern climbing facility offering top roping, lead climbing, ample bouldering, fitness equipment, a yoga studio, and a dedicated climbing training facility.
-Weber State University hosts a small climbing wall in its Stromberg Complex, Weber Rocks is open to community groups in addition to the number of academic classes offered to students and community members.
+Weber State University features a substantial climbing wall in its new outdoor recreation and welcome center, Weber Rocks is open to community groups in addition to the number of academic classes offered to students and community members.

 The Ogden boulder field is located below the Bonneville Shoreline Trail, between 25th and 27th streets.
 A number of quartzite blocks afford numerous problems from V0 to V9.
 The lower boulders are approached by parking at the end of Lake Street near St. Joseph High School; a short walk uphill leads to the boulders.
 The upper boulders are approached via 27th street.
 A hike due east from the end of 27th Street follows trails up the hillside to the north/left.
 The trails and boulders in each area are indicated by trail signs, making it straightforward to identify problems.